 - Allow you to qualify for the saver’s credit if your income is low enough, and have restrictions on withdrawals before you reach 59 ½.

 You can maintain both a Roth IRA and a Traditional IRA at the same time, and you can even convert Traditional IRA money to Roth IRA money if you’d like.
 Each year, you can contribute up to $5,500 across the two accounts.
+Niche providers, like the best crypto IRAs, allow you to purchase a diverse range of alternative assets within your account.

 Difference Between A Roth IRA vs Traditional IRA – Tax Benefits